Walking of the iCub humanoid robot in different scenarios: implementation and performance analysis: CONCLUSIONS

 The software module as illustrated in section \ref{sec:workflow} can be used to test also other walking environments that do not expect external perturbations, such as beam, step stones, curved walk etc. It allows a fast check of the wanted/expected motion on the simulator or the real robot, to gain useful information to be used in future implementations of control methods such as the ones we discussed in the paper.
 It also can serve as a trajectory generator, where the trajectory can be then fed to a torque control strategy.

-The success of stable walking with the adopted method relies highly on the precision of the execution of the motion with position control, the fine calibration of the encoders and the precision of the kinematic model used in the IK.
+The success of stable walking with the adopted method relies highly on the precision of the execution of the motion with position control, the fine calibration of the relative encoders and the precision of the kinematic model used in the IK.
 This means that the performances depend also on the fine tuning of the position PID (Proportional, Integral, Derivative) gains.

-We have however achieved our goal in exploiting the capabilities and limitations of iCub in the illustrated scenarios and proposed a possible solution for the restricted joint limits.
+We have however achieved our goals of implementing walking on the iCub and exploiting its capabilities and limitations in the illustrated scenarios and proposed a possible solution for the restricted joint limits.
 However an issue that cannot be solved is the current of the motors.
 The motors can sustain only up to a certain current level, which means that it is not possible to perform challenging motions where high power is required, even though the motion would be kinematically possible.
 This of course is an exposed limitation when doing not only position-controlled tasks, but more advanced torque-controlled ones, that can now be anticipated through this study.

-In future work we will perform walking with online pattern generator using as feedback data gathered through sensors of the robot, with a more accurate floating base estimation module.
+In future work we will perform walking with online pattern generator using as feedback data gathered through sensors of the robot, with a more accurate floating base estimation module, e.g. using motion capture systems.
 We will also perform walking with the SEA modules mounted in the knees and ankles, differently than the present work, by means of model-based optimal control taking into account the elasticity properties of the joints.
 The performance indices presented in this paper will thus serve as a basis of comparison for possible improvements.